Skokiaan: Versions recorded in the United States

-United States

-In 1954 Gallotone Records released a version of "Skokiaan" by Musarurwa and the Bulawayo Sweet Rhythm Band.
-After 170,000 copies were sold in South Africa, the president of London Records, E R Lewis, forwarded "a couple of copies" to London's offices in New York.
-Meanwhile, a pilot had brought the original version from South Africa to the USA, and given it to Bill Randle of the radio station WERE (1300 AM) in Cleveland.
+In 1954 Gallotone Records released a version of Skokiaan by "August Musarurwa and the Bulawayo Sweet Rhythm Band".
+After 170,000 copies were sold in South Africa, the president of London Records E. R. Lewis, forwarded "a couple of copies" to London's offices in New York.
+Meanwhile, a pilot had brought the original version from South Africa to the U.S.A., and given it to Bill Randle of the radio station WERE 1300 AM in Cleveland.
 Although the copy was cracked, Randle was so impressed by what he heard that he asked Walt McQuire of London's New York office to send him a new copy.
 After Randle played the record four times, interest soared.
-London Records shipped 6,000 copies to New York from Britain, followed in September 1954 by a further 20,000.
+London Records shipped 6,000 copies to New York from Great Britain, followed in September 1954 by a further 20,000.

-Bulawayo Sweet Rhythm' original version took off and reached No 17 on the Billboard Best Sellers in Stores chart.
+Bulawayo Sweet Rhythm's original version took off and reached No. 17 on the Billboard Best Sellers in Stores chart.
 Whether London Records' was a new recording, or a re-release of the Cold Storage Band's old recording under a new name, is uncertain.
 The band's original name was changed, no doubt for easier Western consumption, perhaps by the record company or by the band itself.